 Thank you to Boke Bowl's co-owners Brannon Riceci and Patrick Fleming for serving us an excellent variety of dishes and to Little Green Pickle for setting up the fantastic media event!

-*I was invited to attend a hosted brunch event at Boke Bowl West to highlight their west side location's weekend dim sum offerings. all views and opinions shared are my own and not in exchange for a positive review.
+*disclosure: was invited to attend a hosted brunch event at Boke Bowl West to highlight their west side location's weekend dim sum offerings. all opinions shared are my own and not in exchange for a positive review.